Bangladesh: Murder of DW journalist shrouded in mystery 10 years on | DW | 10.02.2022

 Ten years after the gruesome murder of Bangladeshi journalists Sagar Sarowar and Meherun Runi, police are still looking for the killers.
 Critics have said the case indicates a lack of willingness on the part of authorities to solve the case.

-Sarowar, who was a former DW journalist, was found dead alongside his journalist wife Mehrun Runi, in the bedroom of their apartment in Bangladesh's capital city of Dhaka on February 11, 2012.
+Sarowar, who was a former DW journalist, was found dead alongside his journalist wife Mehrun Runi, in the bedroom of their apartment in Bangladesh's capital city, Dhaka, on February 11, 2012.

 Police said that Sarowar had been tied up, and he and his wife had been stabbed multiple times.
 Their bodies were discovered early in the morning by their then five-year-old son.